AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 If more than one parameter is used, parameters must be separated by commas.

-If more than one  option is specified for the ``gnatcheck`` invocation, a new option overrides the previous one(s).

-The ``+RIdentifier_Suffixes`` option (with no parameter) enables checks for all the name suffixes specified by previous options used for this rule.
+The ``+RIdentifier_Prefixes`` option (with no parameter) does not create a new instance for the rule; thus, it has no effect on the current GNATcheck run.

-The ``-RIdentifier_Suffixes`` option (with no parameter) disables all the checks but keeps all the suffixes specified by previous options used for this rule.

 The *string* value must be a valid suffix for an Ada identifier (after trimming all the leading and trailing space characters, if any).